lsolano/filenewproject/README.md

 run grunt

     grunt

+pull dependencies

+	grunt scm --reset=hard

+At this point make sure you have a CouchDB instance running in localhost port 5984 or you will have to configure that manually in 9js.config.json

+	couchdb start

 start the application

     node --harmony single

-This will start the application on port 2352 then go to http://localhost:2352/
+This will start the application on port 2352 then go to http://localhost:2352/ Username is "admin", password is "password"
+You can create tickets, for the moment, only in the Manage Tickets part